 Finally, the authors differentiate between bisexuality and ambisexuality.
 According to them, an ambisexual has no preference for a male or a female partner and no interest in any continuing relationship, preferring sex qua sex regardless of gender of partner.
-He or she is "primarily concerned experiences.
+He or she is "primarily concerned in fantasy with past or anticipated sexual opportunities or experiences.
 He or she rarely individualizes a partner in fantasy."
 They further state, "It was decided that fantasy patterns . . . would not be included as a primary selection criterion" (p.
 146).
 Here again, the authors' failure to be concerned with fantasy and erotic arousal is, as I see it, the major weakness of the book.
 Also, after personally interviewing over 10,000 subjects, I have failed to see any significant differences between bisexuality and ambisexuality.
 Therefore I must state my conviction that the differentiation is a meaningless one.